ikvmnet/ikvm/CONTRIBUTING.md

 # Package Layout

 The main IKVM package is 'IKVM'.
-This package contains the IKVM.ByteCode, IKVM.Runtime, IKVM.Java assemblies, and the libikvm native library.
+This package contains the IKVM.Runtime, IKVM.Java assemblies, and the libikvm native library.
 This is the minimal set of files required to begin bootstrapping the JVM.
 However, the JVM itself requires additional files which are present in the IKVM.Image package hierarchy.